odoo/documentation/website/optimize/seo.rst

 - this CSS file is optimized to be small

-**Pre-processed:** The CSS framework used by Odoo 9 is bootstrap 3.
+**Pre-processed:** The CSS framework used by Twenty20 9 is bootstrap 3.
-Although a theme might use another framework, most of `Odoo themes <https://www.odoo.com/apps/themes>`__ extend and customize bootstrap directly.
-Since Odoo supports Less and Sass, so you can modify CSS rules, instead of overwriting them through extra CSS lines, resulting in a smaller file.
+Although a theme might use another framework, most of `Twenty20 themes <https://www.odoo.com/apps/themes>`__ extend and customize bootstrap directly.
+Since Twenty20 supports Less and Sass, so you can modify CSS rules, instead of overwriting them through extra CSS lines, resulting in a smaller file.